 Anthem recently hosted a call to cover information agents need to be aware of and what Anthem is doing to address the current situation.
 You may access the playback of the call by dialing 855-859-2056 and using the conference ID “5292043”.

-For your clients and your clients’ employees, Anthem is eliminating cost-sharing expenses for COVID-19 treatment from doctors, hospitals, and other health care professionals from April 1 through May 31, 2020, including the cost of the test.
-There will also be no cost for telehealth visits with a doctor in their plan through June 14, 2020.
+For your clients and your clients’ employees, Anthem is eliminating cost-sharing expenses for COVID-19 treatment from doctors, hospitals, and other health care professionals, including the cost of the test.
+There will also be no cost for telehealth visits with a doctor in their plan.

 To help customers work through the many challenges they are facing, Humana will be:

-*Employers offering level-funded premium plans can opt-out of the limited plan modification to waive member co-pays, deductibles, and co-insurance for COVID-19 treatment by calling Humana at 1-800-592-3005 by 5 PM E.T., Tuesday, March 31, 2020.
+*Employers offering level-funded premium plans can opt-out of the limited plan modification to waive member co-pays, deductibles, and co-insurance for COVID-19 treatment by calling Humana at 1-800-592-3005 by 5 PM E.T.

 Additionally, Humana has shared this resource specifically for small businesses to help during this time.